ECONOMIC ENVIRONMENT AND INDUSTRY INSIGHT:

 Finally, large scale development of infrastructure by the Government, including roads, railways, metro-railways, airports and ports will aid long term growth of tourism and hospitality sector in India.
 These investments, coupled with coordinated efforts of Government ministries along with the industry should provide major stimulus for growth of Indian travel and tourism going forward.

-A balanced portfolio of owned, leased and managed properties, iconic brands and a robust, well-diversified topline give Country Club the competitive advantage to lead markets and expand its business.
+A balanced portfolio of owned, leased and managed properties; iconic brands; and a robust, well-diversified topline gives Country Club the competitive advantage to lead markets and expand its business.
 A strong balance sheet and free cash flow strengthen its financial position, while a focus on productivity enhances its profitability.
+Its framework to drive sustainability and social measures with several short- and long-term goals to be fulfilled by 2030, guides the Company in doing business in a responsible manner.
+Collectively, all these factors enable the Company to achieve its strategic targets.

 INDUSTRY MEGATRENDS